infogulch/linode-sdk-go/lsdk/docs/SupportApi.md

 > map[string]interface{} CreateTicketAttachment(ctx, ticketId, file)
 Create Ticket Attachment

 Adds a file attachment to an existing Support Ticket on your Account.
 File attachments are used to assist our Support team in resolving your Ticket.
 Examples of attachments are screen shots and text files that provide additional information.
+Note: Accepted file extensions include: .gif, .jpg, .jpeg, .pjpg, .pjpeg, .tif, .tiff, .png, .pdf, or .txt.

 ### Required Parameters